tommasobratto/street-pacman-final-project/README.md

 Note:
 -----
 Right now, this is the most up to date branch of all the project repos.
 I started it mainly to see if I could refactor a bit the codebase since we had a lot of code repetition, unused code snippets, console.logs for dev. use, etc...

-I still need to add some much needed testing, since we had such a short time to finish the project so we had to spike a lot of stuff that we didn't knew at first.
+I still need to add some much needed testing, since we had such a short time to finish the project so we had to spike a lot of stuff we didn't knew at first.

 In the end, I see it more as a proof-of-concept project than anything, and I feel it is not a really good example of proper web app design (at least for some back-end parts in which I worked), but more like a very rough prototype for a mobile videogame.